 The Research Unit

 The concept of adventure refers to an elementary nucleus of storytelling – ‘elementary’ in a narratological as well as in a psychological sense.
-Adventure is not only a genuinely narrative term, but also, and unlike other basic literary concepts, a term of distinctly medieval origin.
+Adventure occupies a special position amongst other basic literary concepts, as it is not only a genuinely narrative term, but also a term of distinctly medieval origin.
 The narrative, perceptual and experiential pattern that goes by that name has proved extremely adaptive, despite all the criticism levelled against it in the modern age.
 It has seen more than one literary renaissance and has crossed over into ever new areas of culture (like film, computer games, advertising, tourism, etc.).
-Often, in such crossovers the originally narrative character of adventure is no longer taken into account.
+In such crossovers, the originally narrative character of adventure is often no longer taken into account.

-Since that character is essentially textual a philology of adventure is required in order to integrate the term into an anthropology of storytelling.
-Adventures are trails in the undergrowth of contingency.
-They call for a reflection on chance, fate, daring, risk and the event horizons of storytelling, on our claim for meaningful sequence and on our ways of making sense.
-Situated on a phenomenological level, the concept of adventure also enables us to address the libidinal aspect of narrative, raising questions that cannot be asked in the established vocabulary of structural narratology.
-In contrast, the research agenda we are proposing promises to yield insights into the libidinal underpinnings of storytelling and reading.
-Accordingly, the research group will investigate adventure not only from the vantage points of literary history, narratology and the theory of fiction, but also in terms of the psychology of literature.
+Since that character is conveyed textually, a philology of adventure is required in order to assign it its rightful place within the anthropology of storytelling.
+Adventures are pathways forged in the thicket of contingency.
+They call for a reflection on chance, fate, daring, risk and the point of no return in storytelling, on our claim for meaningful sequence and on our ways of making sense.
+Situated on a phenomenological level, the concept of adventure also enables us to examine the libidinal aspect of narrative and address questions that cannot be asked in the established vocabulary of structural narratology.